List of Quds Day demonstrations: Syria

+United Kingdom

+Thousands of British demonstrators took part in a march in central London, ending with a rally outside the US embassy against US–Israel arms deals.

 2015 Quds day

 Austria

-According to Samuel Laster, the editor-in-chief of the online news outlet Die Jüdische (The Jewish), 700 people participated an anti-Israeli rally in Vienna, while 150 pro-Israel counterprotesters hold a similar event to support Israel.
+According to Samuel Laster, the editor-in-chief of the online news outlet Die Jüdische ("The Jewish"), 700 people participated an anti-Israeli rally in Vienna, while 150 pro-Israel counter-protesters hold a similar event to support Israel.